NotTahaAli/NASM-Tools/README.md

 - Command and Keybind (Ctrl+F5) to Assemble and Debug NASM file using AFD.

 ## Known Issues
-- This works on Windows Only
-- This works on Powershell Only and Not Command Prompt
+- This works on Windows Only [#4](https://github.com/NotTahaAli/NASM-Tools/issues/4) and [#6](https://github.com/NotTahaAli/NASM-Tools/issues/6)
+- Error Occurs on Long Names and Names with Spaces while running [#5](https://github.com/NotTahaAli/NASM-Tools/issues/5)
+- Shows Option to Install with Winget even if Winget doesn't exist [#3](https://github.com/NotTahaAli/NASM-Tools/issues/3)

 ## Requirements